jeremyLawler2/Hack1/README.md

 # Hack1
 Everything needed for Hack1
-Jeremy Lawler and Seth Stiles
+Seth Stiles and Jeremy Lawler (Doesn't have CSE account)